 Roboto has a nice proportion between lowercase and capital characters, similar to some other grotesque typefaces like Apple's San Francisco, Akkurat, Graphik, Aeonik, Helvetica and many others.
 There's a...it's neoclassical, I don't know, it's become...classical in the sense of a lot of things are doing it because it just works.
 I think it worked.

 Roboto is more condensed.
 It's squeezed together a little bit on the X axis.
-That was a challenge to work around, given a backfill of some Cyrillic character, like Omega, for instance.
+That was a challenge to work around, given a backfill of some Cyrillic and Greek characters, like Omega, for instance.

 I have very little anxiety about it and almost no stress.
 I can come home after a long day and I can spend 15 minutes making a small improvement to, for instance, a glyph.
 I can spend a whole weekend of focus time just crunching it.
 Sometimes I spend an hour early in the morning before going to work.